carsten-langer/cloud-developer-capstone/README.md

 It returns an upload URL and a download URL using the model of the attachment URL generation as shown above.

+### `addUploadAttachment`

+A function not to be called by a client, but instead called from S3 whenever an S3 object (attachment) was stored or updates.
+Will from the S3 object key determine the userId and recipeId and then store the attachment's URL to the recipe data stored in DynamoDB for this userId and recipeId.

 ### `deleteAttachment`

 A function to delete an attachment object for a recipe item for the user requesting it.
 The user id is extracted from the JWT token that is sent by the client.
 The id of the recipe item for which the attachment URL should be deleted is passed as a URL parameter.
 It is no error if the attachment object which should be deleted does not exist.

+### `deleteRecipeItem`

+A function to delete a recipe and the associated attachment for the user requesting it.
+The id of the recipe item that should be deleted is passed as a URL parameter.
+It returns an empty answer.

 ## Logging